 The Wild West up to the Native North

 In the morning, head across the Shannon Estuary by car ferry and you’re in County Clare, home to the spectacular Cliffs of Moher (Ireland’s top natural attraction and nominated for one of the new Seven Wonders of the World).
 Watch as the Burren unfolds in front of your eyes – this magical lunar landscape stretches as far as you can see.
 After rambling through the Wild West, drive through the bustling streets of Galway City before arriving at Ashford Castle (our favorite resting spot of the adventure – just look at the photos to see why) where you will live like royalty.
-Explore the rugged Connemara regions or master country pursuits – after all Ashford are home to the first school of falconry.
+Explore the rugged Connemara regions or master country pursuits – after all, Ashford is home to the first school of falconry.

 It’s day twelve already and time to finish off your round trip of the Emerald Isle as you head down south towards the world famous hotel, The K Club.
 Home to the PGA golf tour, practice your swing and play like a pro.
 Lie back in a soothing bubble bath and reflect on all the adventures of the last twelve days, as in the morning it’s time to go back to Dublin airport and head home.
 Full of Irish charm and magical stories of this special Isle, you’re bound to make friends green with envy.